-Confused about the MECP’s RPRA Hazardous Waste Program (HWP)?
+Confused about the MECP’s RPRA Waste Compliance or Hazardous Waste Program (HWP)?

-As you probably know, the Provincial Ministry of Environment, Conservation and Parks (“MECP”) has again amended Regulation 347, which will substantially affect your waste management program effective January 1, 2023.
-That date, however, will be too late for you to make changes to keep you in compliance in a timely manner.
+The Provincial Ministry of Environment, Conservation and Parks (“MECP”) has again amended Regulation 347, which will substantially affect your waste management program effective January 1, 2023.
+That date, however, will be too late for you to make changes to keep you in hazardous waste compliance in a timely manner.

 These will be the major changes: